Election day arrives

 If a voter is under quarantine in the past few days, there is still an opportunity to vote.
 According to Piepho, there is a process for “the sick or disabled” to cast a ballot — a call to the county clerk’s office, and someone to help shuffle a request form and ballot between the courthouse and clerk’s office can get a vote registered using a similar process to vote by mail.

 “If you are sick, we really do not want you at the polls,” Piepho said.
 “I would really hate for our polling places be a cluster.”

 For those headed to the polls, there are some minor changes to deal with safety and COVID-19.
-County clerks’ offices got a trial run with the primary election in August.
+County clerks’ offices got a trial run in August for the 2020 primary election

 “I have not heard any complaints,” said Butler County Clerk Tatum Stafford.